-Accessing behavioral health and substance use disorder services and supports through your local community mental health (CMH) and/or substance use disorder (SUD) provider is just a phone call away.
-Each CMH and SUD provider has a location to serve you.
-To access services, please call your local access center listed beginning on page 12.
+Accessing mental health and substance use disorder services and supports through your local community mental health and/or substance use disorder provider is just a phone call away.
+Each community mental health agency and SUD provider has a location to serve you.
+To access services, please call your local access center listed beginning on page 11.
 For a list of current SUD providers, please refer to MSHN's website at www.midstatehealthnetwork.org or you may ask your CMH or SUD provider for a list.

 When you call, one of our friendly access staff will ask you questions that will help determine if you are eligible for services.
-They will ask you where you live and for you to describe what is happening in your life to need services.
+They will ask you where you live and to describe what is happening in your life that makes you feel you need services.
 You will also be asked about your insurance and your income.

-Together, you and the access staff will determine your next step:
+Together, you and one of our access staff will determine your next step:

-- If the situation you describe is an emergency, you will be directed to immediate help. - If your situation is not an emergency and you may be eligible for services, we will make arrangements for an assessment/screening to be completed. - If you are not eligible for services at your community mental health and/or SUD provider, we will help you identify community resources that may be available through your local 2-1-1 as described on page 88. - If you have private insurance, you may be directed to use one of your insurer's providers before receiving services from your local community mental health services programs and/or SUD provider (if eligible).
+- If the situation you describe is an emergency, you will be directed to immediate help. - If your situation is not an emergency and you may be eligible for services, we will make arrangements for an assessment/screening to be completed. - If you are not eligible for services at your community mental health and/or SUD provider, we will help you identify community resources that may be available through your local 2-1-1 as described on page 85. - If you have private insurance, you may be directed to use one of your insurer's providers before receiving services from your local community mental health services programs and/or SUD provider (if eligible).

 If you can't call, just walk in.
 When you visit us, it is a good idea to bring your insurance card(s) and proof of income with you.
 We're here to help you when you need it.
-In addition, each CMH has staff available 24 hours, 365 days/year to respond to crises that require immediate attention.
-A crisis hotline may be reached within your county by calling the local emergency services at the phone number listed beginning on page 12.
+In addition, each community mental health has a point person available 24 hours, 365 days/year to respond to crises that require immediate attention.
+A crisis hotline may be reached within your county by calling the local emergency services at the phone number listed beginning on page 11.